Originally published in January 2022, this blog has been updated as of August 2023 to include new resources and information.

-On average, these multi-hyphenate coach practitioners allocate just 44% of their working time to 1:1 client coaching.
+In the 2020 Global Coaching Study, ICF found that multi-hyphenate coach practitioners allocate just under half of their working time to 1:1 client coaching -- about 44%.
 What that means is that the majority of successful life coaches balance a much more diverse body of work than you might expect.

 If you’re looking for data and facts about how to make real money as a life coach, you’ve come to the right place!